ibm-cloud-docs/databases-for-mysql/connecting-external.md

 * `0...` indicates that there might be one or more of these entries in an array.

-Many PostgreSQL drivers are able to make a connection to your deployment when given the URI-formatted connection string found in the "composed" field of the connection information.
+Many MySQL drivers are able to make a connection to your deployment when given the URI-formatted connection string found in the "composed" field of the connection information.
 For example,
 ```
 postgres://ibm_cloud_30399dec_4835_4967_a23d_30587a08d9a8:$PASSWORD@981ac415-5a35-4ac7-b6bb-fb609326dc42.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:32704/ibmclouddb?sslmode=verify-full
 ```